skalenetwork/docs.skale.space/src/content/docs/learn/beginner/app-chain.md

 ## Scalability

 As discussed in the previous section, the scalable nature of the network allows for AppChains to build fearlessly without worrying about crashing a monolithic chain or running into scenarios where they run out of room to transact.
 As dApps continue to evolve and projects continue to innovate, in an instance where a dApp did outgrow their AppChain, they could actually provision another -- or as many more as they needed -- AppChains, and link them together using the SKALE Interhcain Message Agent (IMA) meaning there is always room to SCALE!

+## The Enterprise Advantage

+For enterprises, the AppChain model offers several advantages.
+It allows for the creation of permissioned or permissionless blockchains that can be tailored to the enterprise’s specific needs.
+This can be particularly useful for applications that require high levels of control and security, such as supply chain or CRM services.

+Furthermore, the ability to customize the chain parameters can allow for even higher performance, as the enterprise can choose an optimized routing infrastructure for their specific use case.
+This can lead to enhanced capabilities and efficiency improvements over traditional, one-size-fits-all blockchain solutions.

+Finally, the App-chain model allows for greater scalability, as each App-chain operates independently of the others.
+This means that the performance of one App-chain will not be affected by high traffic or congestion on another chain, allowing for consistent and predictable performance, even under high load.